mother and son on rooftop

 • Do I already have a high amount of debt?
 Taking out a personal loan when you have significant debt can put a serious dent in your budget and savings goals.
 It can also increase your DTI, which lenders look at when reviewing your loan application.

-• Do I have a “bad” credit score?
-If your credit score isn’t so great — FICO defines “bad” as 579 or below — then you may want to wait on taking out a loan and instead work on your credit.
+• Do I have a bad credit score?
+If your credit score isn’t so great — FICO® defines bad as 579 or below — then you may want to wait on taking out a loan and instead work on your credit.

-• Does a personal loan offer the lowest interest rate of all the options available?
+• Does a personal loan offer the lowest interest cost of all the options available?
 It’s a good idea to shop around for the rate and terms that best fit your needs before you apply with a lender.

 Recommended: Personal Loan Calculator